FilledMilk/MicrobitWeatherBalloon/README.md

 # Code Explanation
 In the `on start` block, we initialize the `Weatherbit` library, then redirect serial to pins 0 and 1 on the Micro:bit.
 Those are, in turn, connected to the RX and TX pins of the Openlog.
 We then write a single line to be the header of the *.csv* file.
 If serial is not redirected to the pins, it is possible to write to serial over the USB and read it on a PC using Putty or another program, like Screen or Minicom on Linux, for testing purposes.

 In the `every __` block, the code sets the variable `reading` with the applicable atmospheric readings and then writes the line to serial, and thus to the SD card, once per defined interval.
+The arithmetic operations are explained on the [Sparkfun site] (https://learn.sparkfun.com/tutorials/microclimate-kit-experiment-guide/experiment-1-reading-the-temperature-humidity-and-pressure "Sparkfun's Weatherbit Tutorial").

 > Open this page at [https://filledmilk.github.io/microbitweatherbaloon/](https://filledmilk.github.io/microbitweatherbaloon/)